karthikr8/refactor-aws-multi-tier-webapp/README.md

 CloudFront for the Contend Delivery Network.

 Since RDS is in private VPC, create EC2 instance in same VPC to access RDS and run queries.

+In the temp EC2, Install mysql-client and use RDS end point, credentials to access the database.